-The following code examples show a simple USART transmit function based on polling of the Data Register Empty (UDRE) flag.
+The following code examples show a simple USART transmit function based on polling of the Data Register Empty (UDRE) Flag.
 When using frames with less than eight bits, the most significant bits written to the UDR are ignored.
 The USART has to be initialized before the function can be used.
-For the assembly code, the data to be sent is assumed to be stored in Register R16
+For the assembly code, the data to be sent is assumed to be stored in register R16.

+'''

-''' Assembly Code Example(1)
+Assembly Code Example(1)

-USART_Transmit:
+USART Transmit:

 ; Wait for empty transmit buffer

-sbis UCSRA, UDRE
+sbis UCSRA,UDRE

 rjmp USART_Transmit

 ; Put data (r16) into buffer, sends the data

+UDR,r16

-out UDR, r16
+out

 ret

+C Code Example(1)

 void USART_Transmit( unsigned char data )

-{

 / Wait for empty transmit buffer /

-while (!(UCSRA & (1<<UDRE)))
+while (!( UCSRA & (1<<UDRE)) )

-;

 / Put data into buffer, sends the data /

 UDR = data;

 }

 '''